hlim/craftercms-sierra-agijs/README.md

 - All the hard work done by the crew at CrafterCMS (http://craftercms.com.)
 The plugin system makes it so easy to build out this little IDE.
 - https://github.com/r1sc for creating AGI JS
 - To all the folks at ScumVM, without the AGI specs and documentation none of this would get done
-- Barry Harmsen for his python extraction examples https://twitter.com/meneerharmsen
+- Barry Harmsen for his Python extraction examples https://twitter.com/meneerharmsen